docusign/docusign-soap-sdk/Java/DocuSignSample/readme.txt

 Installation and Use
 ---------------------------------------------------------------------------
 To build:
-1. change line in build.properties file to point to apache cxf lib directory e.g.: cxf.dir=/opt/apache-cxf/lib
+1. change line in build.properties file to point to apache cxf lib directory.
+   On Linux, Unix or Mac OS X it would look like this:
+            cxf.dir=/opt/apache-cxf/lib
+   On Windows it could be:
+            cxf.dir=c:\dev\apache-cxf\lib

 2. Optionally set elements in src/config.properties file by modifying the following lines: